DiegelD/CarND-Capstone/README.md

 depending on the traffic light signal and the distance to it.<br> The Control - System uses the thorttle, steering and brakes to succesfully navigate the waypoints within the correct target velocity.<br>
-In this project componets of
+So in this project componets of
 - Perception
 - Planning
 - Controlling

-are implemented in a ros framework that works with [Autoware](https://github.com/Autoware-AI/autoware.ai) and an simulator is provided by udacity.
+are implemented in a ros framework that works with [Autoware](https://github.com/Autoware-AI/autoware.ai) and is provided with an simlator to test the code by Udacity.

 Watch here the Planner in [action](https://youtu.be/qC0Bk1E7Hy8W).